dauwhe/epub31-bff/html.md

   <meta id="language" property="schema:inLanguage" content="en-US">
 ```

-But metadata can often be more complex than this, and at some point it makes more sense to use JSON-LD embedded in the document head.
+But metadata is often more complex than this, and at some point it makes more sense to use JSON-LD embedded in the document head.
 Here's another example, again using schema.org:

 ```json
 <script type="application/json+ld">